 What's Happening With PG

-Consumer goods maker Procter & Gamble (PG) is scheduled to release its fiscal second-quarter numbers before the market open on January 23.
-Analysts forecast earnings of $1.14 per share, up from $1.08 during the same period last year.
-The stock has fallen a modest 0.3% since the start of the year.
+Procter & Gamble (PG) is scheduled to post its fiscal third-quarter results before the market opens on April 26.
+Analysts forecast earnings of $0.81 per share.
+During the same period last year the company had earnings of $0.92.
+The stock has gained a modest 1.5% on the year.

-PG was recently trading at $90.41, down $4.26 from its 12-month high and $6.13 above its 12-month low.
-Technical indicators for PG are bullish with a weak upward trend.
-The stock has recent support above $89.50 and recent resistance below $91.75.
-Of the 13 analysts who cover the stock, six rate it a “strong buy”, one rates it a “buy”, and six rate it a “hold”.
-PG gets a score of 45 from InvestorsObserver’s Stock Score Report.
+PG was recently trading at $80.63, down $3.24 from its 12-month high and $15.61 above its 12-month low.
+Technical indicators for PG are bullish and the stock is showing signs of a possible trend reversal.
+The stock has fallen below recent support and has recent resistance below $83.70.
+Of the 18 analysts who cover the stock, eight rate it a “strong buy”, one rates it a “buy”, seven rate it a “hold”, one rates it a “sell”, and one rates it a “strong sell”.
+The stock receives S&P Capital IQ’s 3 STARS “Hold” ranking.

 About Procter & Gamble Company (The)